-In this article we will introduce some essentials rules and techniques to learn how to spell.
+In this tutorial we will introduce some essentials rules and techniques to learn how to spell.

 Spelling words or terms of the English language has always been a complicated matter for individuals trying to learn English language.